Original Post — Direct link

 Those references put a spotlight on OP's linear vs nonlinear comparison, but to restate the point of this rambling, thinking of Haste as "what's the equivalent CDR" is IMO a transitional question that will stop being asked when folks are no longer running the before/after comparison in their heads on a game-to-game basis.

-over 3 years ago - /u/Porosite - Direct link
+about 4 years ago - /u/Porosite - Direct link

 Originally posted by Gfdbobthe3